Percolation and disorder-resistance in cellular automata: Duality and randomness

-When the initial configuration of \add\ is uniformly random (on some set), the resulting space-time configuration is of course not uniformly random but has a high degree of dependence.
-Nevertheless, in this section we show how to identify space-time {\em sets} on which the randomness is uniform.
-The additive structure of the CA rule ensures that the space-time configuration is a linear function (modulo $2$) of the initial states, and the idea is to find cases where the associated matrix is upper triangular.
+When the initial configuration of \add\ is uniformly random (on some set), the resulting space--time configuration is of course not uniformly random but has a high degree of dependence.
+Nevertheless, in this section we show how to identify space--time \emph{sets} on which the randomness is uniform.
+The additive structure of the CA rule ensures that the space--time configuration is a linear function (modulo $2$) of the initial states, and the idea is to find cases where the associated matrix is upper triangular.

-Recall that $\lambdasingle_t$ is the \textit{1 Or 3} rule started with only the origin occupied.
+Recall that $\lambda^\bullet_t$ is the \textit{1 Or 3} rule started with only the origin occupied.
 Let $\lambda_t^A$ denote the rule started with the set of initially occupied sites exactly equal to $A\subseteq\bZ$.
 We will extensively use the following version of cancellative duality.